 The Office of Foreign Assets Control (OFAC) of the US Department of the Treasury administers economic and trade sanctions against specific countries, individuals and entities.
 These trade sanctions programs apply to University activities.

-The most comprehensive sanctions involve Cuba, Iran, North Korea, Syria and the Crimea Region of Ukraine.
+The most comprehensive sanctions involve Cuba, Iran, North Korea, Syria and specific regions of Ukraine (Crimea, Donetsk and Luhansk).
 For the most recent list of sanctions see this OFAC website: http://www.treasury.gov/resource-center/sanctions/Programs/Pages/Programs.aspx.

 In general, collaborations between university personnel and scholars at foreign institutions or organizations do not require export licenses unless they involve export controlled or restricted research or services, restricted entities or sanctioned countries.
 Before engaging in an international collaboration, the university needs to determine if export licenses are required and to verify that the foreign individual and/or organization are not blocked or sanctioned.

 - any imports/exports (examples include research samples, artwork, or any research material)

 - collaboration with individuals residing in a sanctioned country

 - travel to (including to attend a conference)

 OFAC sanctions change regularly.
 Please contact your location Export Control Officer as soon as possible for the most recent guidance to avoid penalties and delays to your research.